sw24f/jump-start-with-git-saachi-shah/learningGit.md

 You can connect with developers around the world to ask and answer questions, learn, and interact directly with GitHub staff.
 To get the conversation started, see "GitHub Community Support."

 ## Personal Notes
-I am learning about GitHub, but still have questions.
+I am learning about GitHub, but I still have questions.
 For instance:
 - Where can I use the code 'git diff' to show differences between two commits?
 - How can I sync GitHub to Markdown?